Horatio Nelson, 1st Viscount Nelson: Neapolitan campaign

-Nelson was dismayed by Lord Spencer's decision, and declared that he would rather have received no title than that of a mere barony.
+Nelson was dismayed by the decision of George Spencer, 2nd Earl Spencer, and declared that he would rather have received no title than that of a mere barony.
 He was, however, cheered by the attention showered on him by the citizens of Naples, the prestige accorded him by the kingdom's elite, and the comforts he received at the Hamiltons' residence.
 He made frequent visits to their residence to attend functions in his honour, or tour nearby attractions with Emma, who was almost constantly at his side and with whom, by now, he had fallen deeply in love.

 Orders arrived from the Admiralty to blockade the French forces in Alexandria and Malta, a task Nelson delegated to his captains, Samuel Hood and Alexander Ball.
 Despite enjoying his lifestyle in Naples—even while judging it to be a "country of fiddlers and poets, whores and scoundrels", which he found less than desirable—Nelson began to think of returning to England.
-However, King Ferdinand IV, had just faced an extended period of pressure from his wife, Maria Carolina of Austria, who was advocating for an aggressive foreign policy towards France; a country which, five years earlier, had beheaded her sister, and its queen, Marie Antoinette.
+However, King Ferdinand IV had just faced an extended period of pressure from his wife, Maria Carolina of Austria, who was advocating for an aggressive foreign policy towards France, a country which, five years earlier, had beheaded her sister, and its queen, Marie Antoinette.
 Sir William Hamilton was joined in agreement with Queen Maria Carolina, and the King finally agreed to declare war on France.

-The Neapolitan Army, led by the Austrian General Mack, and supported by Nelson's fleet, retook Rome from the French in late November 1798.
-The French regrouped outside Rome and after being reinforced, routed the Neapolitans.
+The Neapolitan Army, led by the Austrian General Karl Mack von Leiberich and supported by Nelson's fleet, retook Rome from the French in late November 1798.
+The French regrouped outside Rome and, after being reinforced, routed the Neapolitans.
 In disarray, the Neapolitan army fled back to Naples, with the pursuing French close behind.
 Nelson hastily organised the evacuation of the Royal Family, several nobles, and British nationals—including the Hamiltons.
-The evacuation got underway on 23 December and sailed through heavy gales before reaching the safety of Palermo, on 26 December.
+The evacuation got underway on 23 December and sailed through heavy gales before reaching the safety of Palermo on 26 December.

 With the departure of the Royal Family, Naples descended into anarchy, and news reached Palermo, in January, that the French had entered the city under General Championnet and proclaimed the Parthenopaean Republic.
-Nelson was promoted to Rear-Admiral of the Red on 14 February 1799, and was occupied for several months in blockading Naples, while a popular counter-revolutionary force, under Cardinal Ruffo, known as the Sanfedisti, marched to retake the city.
+Nelson was promoted to Rear-Admiral of the Red on 14 February 1799 and was occupied for several months in blockading Naples, while a popular counter-revolutionary force under Cardinal Ruffo, known as the Sanfedisti, marched to retake the city.
 In late June, Ruffo's army entered Naples, forcing the French and their supporters to withdraw to the city's fortifications, as rioting and looting broke out amongst the ill-disciplined Neapolitan troops.